Search

 A number of written submissions on this Provisional List of Issues have now been received.

-The Inquiry is carefully considering all of the points that have been raised and will publish a revised List of Issues after its hearings in September 2024.
+The Inquiry is carefully considering all of the points that have been raised and will publish a revised List of Issues after its hearings in September and November 2024.

 This List of Issues has been prepared to help guide the Inquiry’s investigative work.